pytorch/pytorch.github.io/_posts/2021-6-18-mobile-demo-apps-overview.md

 </div>

 We really hope one of these demo apps stood out for you.
-For the full list make sure to visit the [iOS](https://github.com/pytorch/ios-demo-app) and [Android](https://github.com/pytorch/android-demo-app) demo app repos.
+For the full list, make sure to visit the [iOS](https://github.com/pytorch/ios-demo-app) and [Android](https://github.com/pytorch/android-demo-app) demo app repos.
+You should also definitely check out the video [An Overview of the PyTorch Mobile Demo Apps](https://www.youtube.com/watch?v=Qb4vDm-ruwI) which provides both an overview of the PyTorch mobile demo apps and a deep dive into the PyTorch Video app for iOS and Android.